A-F-V/obsidian-arcana/README.md

 **Cataloging and Classifying**

-- Adds 2-5 tags to your note in the frontmatter
+- Adds 1-4 tags to your note in the frontmatter
-- Tries to use tags the user has used in other notes
+- Only uses tags that are in your vault.
 - Does not repeat tags used in the note.
-- Tags are in kebab lower case

 ![](gifs/Darwin.gif)

 ## Nostradamus